torvalds/linux/Documentation/doc-guide/kernel-doc.rst

 identifiers: *[ function/type ...]*
   Include documentation for each *function* and *type* in *source*.
-  If no *function* is specified, the documentation for all functions and types in the *source* will be included.
+  If anal *function* is specified, the documentation for all functions and types in the *source* will be included.

   Examples::